We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Liver is also a good source of iron.
 Here, find out why we need iron.

 Egg yolk is a good source of biotin.
-A whole, cooked egg provides up to 10 mcg.
+A whole, cooked egg provides

 To maximize the intake of biotin and for safety reasons, always cook eggs before eating them.